boozallen/aissemble/extensions/extensions-docker/aissemble-policy-decision-point/README.md

     * Used if you need a policy decision for performing an action.

-The default policy `test-policy.xml` will return a "PERMIT" decision if the subject has an attribute `urn:aiops:accessData` with a value of true.
+The default policy `test-policy.xml` will return a "PERMIT" decision for the `data-access` action if the subject has an attribute `urn:aissemble:accessData` with a value of true.
 Conversely, it will return a "DENY" decision of the same attribute is false.
 For this example we are using a local attribute store `LocalAttributePoint.java` which will look up attributes for a given subject (from the jwt) and return the matching attributes.
+This simple implementation simply sets the attribute to true if the subject (the user for which the token was created) is `aissemble` and false otherwise.
+For any actions other than `data-access` the policy will return a "NOT_APPLICABLE" decision.